Move (The Move album): Release

-The final master track of the album occurred on 20 February 1968 at Maximum Sound Studios, which was compiled by Denny Cordell and engineer Dave Hadfield.
-The final production of the master tape occurred on 7 March 1968 by engineer Ron Pender at EMI Studios, London.
+The final master track of the album was compiled by Denny Cordell and engineer Dave Hadfield on 20 February 1968 at Maximum Sound Studios.
+The final master tape was produced on 7 March 1968 by engineer Ron Pender at EMI Studios, London.
 Four tracks were released from the album as singles along with their respective B-sides.
-These were "Flowers in the Rain" along with "(Here We Go Round) the Lemon Tree", which first was released on 25 August 1967, and reached number two on the British charts.
+These were "Flowers in the Rain" along with "(Here We Go Round) the Lemon Tree", which was first released on 25 August 1967, and reached number two on the British charts.
 The second single was "Fire Brigade", backed by "Walk Upon the Water", which was released on 26 January 1968 and reached number three.
 The intended release of "Cherry Blossom Clinic" was eventually cancelled and the song was instead to appear on the album, with the B-side "Vote For Me" being discluded, and first appeared on compilation albums throughout the 1990s.

-With a psychedelic album cover design by the collective The Fool (who previously worked together with the Beatles), Move was first issued in April 1968 by Regal Zonophone with the catalogue number of LRZ 100.
+With a psychedelic album cover design by the collective The Fool (who previously worked together with the Beatles), Move was first issued in March 1968 by Regal Zonophone with the catalogue number of LRZ 100.
 Largely fueled by the success of recent singles, Move first reached the UK charts on 13 April 1968, at a position of 26.
 The following week, it reached its peak of 15, before ascending to 16 on 27 April.
 The following week, it was once again back at number 15 and by 11 May it started dropping off the chart, at a position of 17.
 On 18 May it was at number 30, before climbing to number 34 the following week.
-On 1 June, it was at number 40, a position it held for two weeks, before it dropped of the chart.
+On 1 June, it was at number 40, a position it held for two weeks, before it dropped off the chart.
 In total, the album spent 9 weeks on the chart, of which 4 were in the top-20 and 6 in the top-30.

 Move became the only album by the group to chart.
 The album was the only one to feature bassist Ace Kefford, who, due to a mental breakdown caused by heavy usage of LSD, left the group shortly after their package tour with Jimi Hendrix Experience, but also after an appearance on Top of the Pops where the group performed "Fire Brigade".
 He later regretted doing drugs, stating "Me and Trev [Burton] did loads of acid... it screwed up my life man.
 Devastated me completely."
-Upon his departure, he attempted to record a solo album which ultimately failed, and would eventually form his own band, The Ace Kefford Stand, who released one single in 1969 before breaking up.
+Upon his departure, he attempted to record a solo album which ultimately failed, and eventually formed his own band, The Ace Kefford Stand, who released one single in 1969 before breaking up.
 Following Kefford's departure, Burton switched to bass before leaving himself in 1969, and was replaced by Rick Price.